jgbradley1/MapReduce-assignments/README.md

 MapReduce-assignments
 =====================

-Repo for CMSC 828G - MapReducing Computing course
+Repo for assignments in CMSC 828G - MapReducing Computing